7. Testing

 7.2.
 Building the Tests

 Tests are built as part of the main project build when using -D ENABLE_TESTING=ON during CMake configuration (default setting is OFF).
+Due to technical requirements, testing is currently only enabled for native Linux builds of LAMMPS-GUI.
+In any other build environments the -D ENABLE_TESTING=ON setting is ignored.

 7.2.1.
 Quick Build